top of page

 Final Thoughts

-If you're after something comforting, impressive, and packed with flavour, this Coq au Vin Potjie is a must-try.
-It’s the kind of meal that invites slow living and long conversations – just the way a potjie should.
+If you're looking for something comforting, impressive, and packed with flavor, this Coq au Vin Potjie is a must-try.
+It's the kind of meal that encourages slow living and long conversations—just the way a potjie should be enjoyed.

 bottom of page